In the game of crypto, how do you become a winner?

 Do you feel the same way?
 But unlike real games, the failure in the cryptocurrency game can have serious consequences.

 However, viewing cryptocurrency as a game helps me stay sane and motivated to keep playing.
-The madness we experience in this industry is just one aspect; its greatest advantage is: it allows ordinary people to realize their dreams of financial freedom.
+The madness we experience in this industry is just one aspect; its greatest advantage is that it allows ordinary people to realize their dreams of financial freedom.

 As DegenSpartan said:

-"After you graduate, you will have a brief period to indulge in gambling, then become elite, or live your life relying on a salary."
+"After you graduate, you'll have a brief period to indulge in gambling, then become elite, or live your life on a paycheck."

-In this article, I want to share the script of the crypto game, my thought framework, and tips on how to win in the crypto game.
+In this article, I want to share the script of the crypto game, my mindset framework, and tips on how to win in the crypto game.

 Rules of the Crypto Game

-Once you notice the similarities between cryptocurrency and (especially MMORPG) games, you cannot ignore it.
+Once you notice the similarities between cryptocurrency and (especially MMORPG) games, you can't ignore it.

-During economic downturns, with no new capital inflow, the PvP (player versus player) mode prevails.
-In bull markets, as new funds enter, we switch to PvE (player versus environment) mode.
+During economic hardships, with no new capital inflow, PvP (player versus player) mode prevails.
+In a bull market, as new funds enter, we switch to PvE (player versus environment) mode.

-If you don’t like KOLs influencing you, we can think of the saying "Don't hate the player, hate the game."
+If you don't like KOLs influencing you, we think of the saying, "Don't hate the player, hate the game."

 We even design token economics to prevent people from dumping tokens through various game theories.

-Like game upgrades, crypto games are constantly evolving, with new stories emerging and disappearing.
+Like game upgrades, the crypto game is constantly evolving, with new stories emerging and disappearing.

 For example, Pranksy, once a top NFT player, now cannot keep up with the pace of memecoins.
 The gameplay has changed, but he still insists on playing a game that few are interested in.